IFRCGo/go-frontend/CONTRIBUTING.md

   sampleDynamicString: 'Hi {name}, how are you on {today}?', };
 ```
 The templates can also be used with the format shown above in `sampleDynamicString`.
-Variables are surrounded by the curly braces `{<variable_name}`.
+Variables are surrounded by the curly braces `{<variable_name>}`.
 This type of template is resolve using the `resolveToString` helper function available in `#utils/lang`.

 **Note**: Proper namespacing should be maintained in the key to avoid conflicts.
 For example, as shown in the strings above, `homeMainTitle` has `home` to represent that this string belongs to the Home page.